 TOKYO (TR) – Tokyo Metropolitan Police have arrested three men for robbing and killing an elderly woman in Koto Ward last month.
 Police suspect the trio was behind two similar incidents earlier this year, reports NHK (Mar.
 14).

-On February 28, the body of Kuniko Kato, 80, was inside the third-floor residence, located in the Toyo area.
-Officers arriving at the scene her lying face-up with her mouth covered in adhesive tape and her limbs bound.
+On February 28, police found the body of Kuniko Kato, 80, inside the third-floor residence, located in the Toyo area.
+She was lying face-up with her mouth covered in adhesive tape and her limbs bound.
 The results of an autopsy revealed the cause of death to be suffocation, police said.

 On Wednesday, police arrested Tatsumi Komatsuzono, a 27-year-old employee in the construction industry, Hiroki Sue, 22, and Yuta Sakai, 22, each of no known occupation, on suspicion of murder-robbery.